Francisscus/Francisscus/README.md

 ## Hi there 👋

-I am Francesco.
+I am Francesco and I am glad to welcome you on my personal projects portfolio.

-🤓 I am passionate about Machine Learining and Time Series Forecasting, but in the last year I am deepening study of LLMs
+🤓 I am passionate about Machine Learining and Time Series Forecasting, but in the last year I am deepening the study of LLMs

 Here, you can find some of the projects I've done to improve my data scientist skills